KaiLinCV/maya_copyanim_python/README.md

 By streamlining this process, the tool helps improve workflow efficiency, especially when working with characters that share similar rig structures or naming conventions.

-> ✅ Supports nested controllers
+---

+## Goals for creating this script

+- Ability to copy animation from the source to the target through the use of controllers.
+- Select nested controllers in both the source and target controller rigs.
-> ✅ Works with or without namespaces
+- Works with or without namespaces.
-> ✅ User-friendly UI for selecting source and target roots
+- Create a simple user-friendly UI to run the script

 ---